MCDReforged/MCDReforged/docs/source/plugin_dev/plugin_format.rst

 1. Python requirement check is not supported
 2. Directly import from other plugin is not supported.
-Other plugin can only use :meth:`~mcdreforged.plugin.server_interface.ServerInterface.get_plugin_instance` to access your plugin
+Other plugin can only use :meth:`~mcdreforged.plugin.si.server_interface.ServerInterface.get_plugin_instance` to access your plugin
 3. Cannot be added to MCDR plugin catalogue

 When you only want to create a simple plugin as fast as possible, creating a solo plugin is always a good choice